cpeditor/cpeditor/README.md

 - Install `g++` / `python` / `java` depending on which language you are using.
 Make sure that they are in the system PATH so that you can run them directly in the command line.

-- Set the preferences in the preference window.
-Make sure that `clang-format` is in the system PATH if you want to use it.
+- Set preferences in the preference window.

 - If you want to use the Competitive Companion for parsing examples from online platforms like Codeforces, install it [here](https://github.com/jmerle/competitive-companion).
 Don't forget to set the same port for the editor and the browser extension.